 In 1992, White opened WSLM 97.9 FM with the help of her father.
 It broadcasts a 3,000 watt signal to Southern Indiana and Louisville from Salem.

 In 1994, White also opened WHAN 17 TV.
 It changed over to digital broadcasting in September 2016 and is now WRLW TV.
-The new digital format is being broadcast in the Kentuckiana area with a selection of local news, sports, IHSAA sports events and more — and will be included on Time Warner Cable (Concast) throughout the region.
+The new digital format is being broadcast in the Kentuckiana area with a selection of local news, sports, IHSAA sports events.

 WRLW 17.1 is broadcasting The Heartland Network to the Southern Indiana and Louisville area.
-17.2 will be REV’N and 17.3 will be Tuff TV.
+17.2 will be REV’N and 17.3 will be The Action Channel.

 The total pop count reach of the two radio stations is 3.6 million in Indiana, Illinois, Ohio and Kentucky.